hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 > **Note:** This is true for several arguments, including `color`, `shape`, `alpha`, etc. For example, we can change all shapes to square by adding this argument to be outside the `aes()` function; if we put the argument inside the `aes()` function we could change the shape according to a (categorical) variable in our data frame or tibble.

-We have decided that we want to change the size of all the data point to a uniform size instead of typing it to a numeric column in the input tibble.
+We have decided that we want to change the size of all the data point to a uniform size instead of mapping it to a numeric column in the input tibble.
 Add in the `size` argument by specifying a number for the size of the data point:

 ```
 # Changing size to a constant (do not change with columns in data frame)